Working with RDS Proxy events - Amazon Aurora

 RDS-EVENT-0243

-RDS couldn't provision capacity for the proxy because there aren't enough IP addresses available in your subnets.
-To fix the issue, make sure that your subnets have the minimum number of unused IP addresses.
-To determine the recommended number for your instance class, see Planning for IP address capacity.
+RDS failed to provision capacity for proxy name because there aren't enough IP addresses available in your subnets: name.
+To fix the issue, make sure that your subnets have the minimum number of unused IP addresses as recommended in the RDS Proxy documentation.

 The following is an example of an RDS Proxy event in JSON format.
 The event shows that RDS modified the endpoint named my-endpoint of the RDS Proxy named my-rds-proxy.
 The event ID is RDS-EVENT-0207.